 Negro Matapacos sadly died of old age exactly 2 years ago today, 26 August 2017.

-A stray dog from the streets of Santiago, he began joining student demonstrations in 2010.
+Like Loukanikos in Greece, he was a stray dog from the streets of Santiago, and began joining student demonstrations in 2010.
 The following year, one of the biggest social movements since the fall of the military dictatorship began, fighting for free education and against neoliberal reforms to the education system.

 Negro Matapacos was then seen regularly at every demonstration, defying tear gas and water cannons and always barking at or attacking only the riot police, and never any students or rioters.
 He subsequently continued to appear sporadically at future demonstrations, and hung out on university campuses, becoming beloved to student and radical movements as a symbol of resistance to violent authority.